Home

 • Uses ° for degrees, ' for minutes, " for seconds

-• Always includes cardinal direction (N, S, E, W)
+• Always includes a cardinal direction letter (N, S, E, W)

 Quick Comparison